Welcome to Arkansas

 A tiny bit of history: Although the International Registration Plan was started in 1973, it wasn’t until 1991 that the United States Congress established that all the states (except Alaska and Hawaii) join the IRP by 1996.
 Arkansas came onboard way before it was the in-thing, on October 10, 1975, as the 16th jurisdiction to join.

-Prior to the International Registration Plan, you needed to register in every state or province you traveled through separately.
+Prior to the IRP Registration, you needed to register in every state or province you traveled through separately.
 What a hassle!
-The International Registration Plan allows you to operate in the United States, Washington DC and Canada seamlessly.
+The IRP Registration allows you to operate in the United States, Washington DC and Canada seamlessly.
 It’s one of those uncommon government programs that actually does what it promises and makes the lives of truckers easier.
 And we make the process of getting you up and running with the IRP completely painless.

 As a Certified Registration Service Agent for the State of Arkansas, we will take care of all the details for you.
 Call us today at (888) 202-4927.
 We promise you won’t have to set foot in the DMV office.
 Our trained and helpful agents will get you set up with your license plate, cab card and weight decal in no time flat.
 (To be specific, we’ll spend a few hours filling out the forms and will send them electronically to the Arkansas DMV, and they need three business days to process the paperwork.)

-Well, the cab card is a paper showing evidence of your registration.
-In addition, it lists the maximum gross weight for your vehicle, and all the jurisdictions you’re covered in.
+Well, the IRP cab card accompanies the IRP apportioned tags and is a paper showing evidence of your IRP Arkansas Registration.
+In addition, it lists the maximum gross weight for your vehicle, and all the jurisdictions you’re covered in including IRP Arkansas.
 It needs to be kept in your vehicle.
 The decal will show the maximum weight for your truck.
 It’s applied to the outside of your freighter.
-But no need to worry, we can help you with all the nitty-gritty!
+But no need to worry, we can help you with all the nitty-gritty for IRP Arkansas!

 And don’t forget Form 2290…